Cut-Sheet Braille Production: Benefits Without Compromise

 In production braille, trade-offs are not acceptable.

-Production environments require consistent output, predictable performance, and equipment that can operate continuously without interruption.
-For this reason, continuous and roll-fed braille paper have remained the standard for high-volume braille production.
+Production environments require consistent output, predictable performance, and production braille embossers capable of continuous operation without interruption.
+For this reason, continuous and roll-fed braille paper have remained the standard for high-volume production, particularly when considering factors such as duty cycle and sustained operation.

 With the introduction of the Braillo 400 CS2, cut-sheet braille production is now available without compromise.